chaoss/augur/docs/source/quick-start.rst

   :width: 600
 .. image:: development-guide/images/Ab.png
   :width: 600
-- Your Ubuntu will be ready to use in few minutes.
+- Your Ubuntu will be ready to use in a few minutes.
 .. image:: development-guide/images/Aa.png
   :width: 600